Here are my conclusions on unlocking:

 - Due to network issues, some features won’t work properly such as Facetime & iMessenger.

-- If your iPhone 5 loses power or reception you have to perform the unlock process again.
+- If your phone loses power or reception you have to perform the process again.

-- Your iPhone 5 will have a weaker phone signal causing dropouts.
+- Your device will have a weaker phone signal causing dropouts.

-- Your iPhone 5 may overheat or have reduced battery life due to the extra hardware.
+- Your smartphone may overheat or have reduced battery life due to the extra hardware.

 - It voids your Apple warranty.